The Perfect 3 Days in Buenos Aires Itinerary

 The star of the show here is the drinks.
 This includes cocktails, wines, and gins.
 The cocktails are particularly appealing.
 The majority are internationally inspired, representing the diverse nationalities of immigrants that shaped Buenos Aires.

-They also serve food which consists of tapas-style dishes such as sauteed octopus or grilled shrimp.
+They also serve food that consists of tapas-style dishes such as sauteed octopus or grilled shrimp.
 If you can get a table, it's a great spot to get a few drinks or have a relaxing evening.

 Bird watching, Coffee, and a Cathedral